This article is part of a larger series on Business Banking.

 Returned Item Fee vs Overdraft Fee

-A returned item fee is charged when the bank declines the financial transaction, such as a check being returned unpaid, typically due to insufficient funds.
-Meanwhile, an overdraft fee is charged when the transaction against a nonsufficient balance is approved by the bank, resulting in a negative account balance.
+A returned item fee is charged when the bank declines a financial transaction due to insufficient funds, resulting in bad checks or returned payments.
+Meanwhile, an overdraft fee is charged when your bank approves a transaction against a nonsufficient balance and covers the costs temporarily, resulting in a negative account balance.

-The Costs of Returned Item Fees to Your Business
+Impacts of Returned Item Fees on Your Business

 How To Avoid Returned Item Fees